Skip to main content

 Is It Worth It?

 I understand that for many people the price wouldn't be worth the effort or the result.
 But for me, yes, it is worth it.
 I love seeing the color and movement out on my patio all year long.
-They can be seen from most rooms of my apartment through the large windows overlooking the balcony.
-I no longer have a backyard garden to play with, so this little collection of planters is mine to spoil.
+The planters can be viewed from most rooms of my apartment, bringing a bit of the outside indoors.
+I no longer have a backyard garden to play with, so this collection of planters is mine to spoil.

 The scene, caught midway through planting